bilgino/angularforddd/README.md

 @TODO [text]
 @TODO [image]

-**» REST & HATEOAS**<br/>
+**» REST, HATEOAS & CO. **<br/>

 When building multi-layered, distributed web applications, data transformation is among the major challenges that occur when data traverses all layers (data flows up and down the stack).
-If the domain layer has been replicated on the client-side, we possibly have to transform the server response schema to a complex object graph:
+If the domain layer has been replicated to the client-side, we possibly need to transform the server response schema to a complex domain model:

 ![](src/assets/images/Mapper_Response.png)

-For example, HATEOAS embraces hyperlinks between external resources to make transitions through the application state by navigating hyperlinks.
+For example, HATEOAS forms hyperlinks between external resources to make transitions through the application state by navigating hyperlinks.
-However, mapping hyperlinks to a client-side domain model is not so easy!
-When consuming REST APIs, very often multiple HTTP request need to be sent asynchronously to assemble a model for a specific use case (UI).
-If the applied HATEOAS pattern includes hyperlinks and constrains the client to interact with the REST API in a navigatorial synchronous way, we might get into trouble.
+However, mapping related hyperlinks to a client-side domain model is not possible!
+When consuming REST APIs, very often multiple HTTP request need to be sent asynchronously to assemble a model for a specific use case in the presentation layer.
+If the applied HATEOAS implementation includes related hyperlinks, then it constrains the user interface to incorporate with the REST API in a synchronous way.
+UX Designer usually don't model their interaction, navigation or screen patterns around HATEOAS.
+Furthermore, the Angular router engine doesn't comply very easily with the URI templates of the HATEOAS response schema.
+HATEOAS has its advantages as well as disadvantages.
-If possible, avoid HATEOAS for Angular applications!
+If possible, avoid HATEOAS for Angular SPA applications!

 **» Domain model**<br/>